nickoala/pnpi/README.md

 **In short, there are ways to deal with the problems.
 None is satisfactory.
 I want a better solution.**

+What can be better than using a phone, connected via USB, to control a Raspberry Pi and to act as an information display?

 ## How does it work?

 Normally, when a phone is USB-plugged into a computer (Pi included), the default